laobamac/OCLP-Mod/docs/SEQUOIA-DROP.md

 Another year, another release.

 This time Apple dropped surprisingly few amount of Macs.
-With the release of OpenCore Legacy Patcher 2.0.0, early support for macOS Sequoia has been implemented.
+With the release of OCLP-Mod 2.0.0, early support for macOS Sequoia has been implemented.

 ## Newly dropped hardware